 In the real-world, you reveal your identity multiple times a day, especially when you spend money using traditional payment methods such as a debit card or bank account.
-This is because the financial institution that you are registered with has all of your personal information.
+This is because of the financial institution that you are registered with has all of your personal information.

-Not only this, but every time you send or receive funds electronically, the bank knows how much you are sending and who you are sending it too.
+Not only this but every time you send or receive funds electronically, the bank knows how much you are sending and who you are sending it too.

 This is where Bitcoin is different.
 Instead of revealing your real-world identity, when you send or receive funds, you transact on a peer-to-peer basis, meaning that it doesn’t go through a third party.
-Furthermore, your funds are linked to a ‘Bitcoin Address’, which doesn’t have your personal details attached to it.
+Furthermore, your funds are linked to a ‘Bitcoin Address’, which doesn’t have your details attached to it.

 Here’s an example of what an anonymous Bitcoin wallet address looks like:

-(Fun Fact: The above anonymous Bitcoin wallet address belongs to Satoshi Nakamoto and it was the first ever address created!)
+(Fun Fact: The above anonymous Bitcoin wallet address belongs to Satoshi Nakamoto and it was the first-ever address created!)

-Although the purpose of allowing users to transact anonymously was to remove the need for third parties, unfortunately it has also been used for the wrong reasons.
+Although the purpose of allowing users to transact anonymously was to remove the need for third parties, unfortunately, it has also been used for the wrong reasons.

 This is because when people commit crimes they want to keep their identity secret.
-As a result, Bitcoin allows people to buy and sell illegal goods online, meaning that law enforcement are unable to find out who is behind the transaction.
+As a result, Bitcoin allows people to buy and sell illegal goods online, meaning that law enforcement is unable to find out who is behind the transaction.

-One example of this was Silk Road, an illegal marketplace that allowed users to buy a range of illegal products like drugs and weapons, as well as other illegal services.
+One example of this was the Silk Road, an illegal marketplace that allowed users to buy a range of illegal products like drugs and weapons, as well as other illegal services.
 The main currency of choice was Bitcoin, which protected the bad guys.

-The most important thing to remember when attempting to remain anonymous, is to not reveal your identity when you first buy Bitcoin.
+The most important thing to remember when attempting to remain anonymous is to not reveal your identity when you first buy Bitcoin.
 This is because every transaction that takes place on the Bitcoin blockchain is available to view by everyone, so your transactions can be traced back to your original address.

 So, in the next section of this guide, I am going to quickly explain how to get Bitcoins anonymously!